- 1 Common Blogging Challenges And Their Solution

 In such a scenario, a website that is not responsive to mobile devices can irk away all its visitors.

-So Google started considering the responsiveness of websites as a major factor for search rankings since 2015.
+So Google started considering the responsiveness of websites as a major factor for search rankings in 2015.

 It is very important that your site is responsive to mobile devices.